stevenchiu30801/stevenchiu30801.github.io/source/_posts/Struggle-with-the-Tough-2020-Year.md

 - An [interview](https://www.youtube.com/watch?v=3c66ez9dFYU) to Jack Ma
     - Actually, I believe that most of talks from Jack Ma are also impressive as well.
 - Korean movie "The Way Home"
-- Do somethings you feel ridiculous in noraml.
+- Do somethings you feel ridiculous in normal.
     - I just rode my scooter from Hsinchu to Taoyuan (about 35 Kilometers in less than one hour).

 The last but not the least, thank for the support and encouragement from my Mom and my girlfriend.
 Without them, I cannnot go through such the hard time.